microsoft/onnxruntime/docs/tutorials/csharp/fasterrcnn_csharp.md

 ```

-To check the input node names for an ONNX model, you can use [Netron](https://github.com/lutzroeder/netron) to visualise the model and see input/output names.
+To check the input node names for an ONNX model, you can use [Netron](https://github.com/lutzroeder/netron) to visualize the model and see input/output names.
 In this case, this model has `image` as the input node name.

 ### Run inference